DAMO-NLP-SG/SSTuning/README.md

-# Zero-shot text classification trained with self-supervised tuning
+# Zero-Shot Text Classification via Self-Supervised Tuning
-This repository contains the code and pre-trained models for for ACL paper "Zero-Shot Text Classification via Self-Supervised Tuning".
+This repository contains the code and pre-trained models for for ACL 2023 paper "Zero-Shot Text Classification via Self-Supervised Tuning".

 ## Model description
 The model is tuned with unlabeled data using a learning objective called first sentence prediction (FSP).